Jellyneo

 This avatar was also awarded on November 15, 2019 for finding all 20 time capsules in the anniversary event.

-This avatar initially did not increase the avatar count on your user lookup or count for the avatar collector high score table, but was changed to count on November 15, 2019 in the afternoon.
+This avatar initially did not increase the avatar count on your user lookup or count for the Avatar Collector high score table, but was changed to count on November 15, 2019 in the afternoon.

 Released: July 19, 2019